cduffley/Multiphase-Flow-Models-VOF-and-LE/README.md

 The standard drag model mentioned by Subramaniam was used for the Lagrangian particles.
 This method was tested using through a Lagrangian particle tracking test utilizing a steady version of the same stream function defined in a unit-square box.

 # Getting Started
-Users should already have MATLAB installed onto their computer.
+Users should have MATLAB installed onto their computer.
 This code base should be installed from GitHub and be brought into the user's preferred folder to be accessed by MATLAB.
+To run, open the main.m file and click "run" at the top of the options.
+Buttons will appear which allow the user to pick which of the two methods they wish to implement.
+Upon choosing the method, users will be asked to submit a number of inputs to run, which will contain a number of default values.
+After confirming these inputs, the code will run.

 ## Suggested parameters for running Volume of Fluid method interface tracking
 The iterative alpha solver wtitten had problems due to the alpha limits, and was replaced with a slower method.
 That, and other slow portions of the code (written to be 'safe') slow the run time down significantly